microsoft/TREC-2019-Deep-Learning/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Terms and Conditions
+The MS MARCO datasets are intended for non-commercial research purposes only to promote advancement in the field of artificial intelligence and related areas, and is made available free of charge without extending any license or other intellectual property rights.
+The dataset is provided “as is” without warranty and usage of the data has risks since we may not own the underlying rights in the documents.
+We are not be liable for any damages related to use of the dataset.
+Feedback is voluntarily given and can be used as we see fit.
+Upon violation of any of these terms, your rights to use the dataset will end automatically.

 # Legal Notices